Here are our top 10 reasons why you should visit Japan right now. Read on and be inspired.

 All the beautiful ancient Buddhist temples and Shinto shrines are reason enough to visit Japan.
-One of the best-preserved cities in Japan, Kyoto offers something like 2,000 Buddhist temples and shrines within the limits of the Kansai Region city, while Nara is home to no less than 8 UNESCO World Heritage Sites and to some of the best temples not only in Nara Prefecture, but in the country.
+One of the best-preserved cities in Japan, Kyoto houses more than 2,000 Buddhist temples and shrines within the limits of the Kansai Region city; Nara, on the other hand, is home to several UNESCO World Heritage Sites and some of the best temples in the country.

-Japan is filled with perfect landscapes scattered across the country for people to soak in its beauty.
-For many people, the image that immediately springs to mind in conjunction with Japan is actually skyscrapers, bright neon lights and advanced technology, but there’s a lot more to Japan than its urban landscapes.
-The stunning spectacle of Mount Fuji, the magnificent sight of Arashiyama bamboo Forest, the many temples and gardens and the magnificent rugged mountains make Japan an ideal destination for nature lovers all year round.
+Japan is filled with perfect landscapes scattered across the country for people to soak in their beauty.
+For many people, the image that immediately comes to mind in conjunction with Japan is an image of skyscrapers, bright neon lights, and advanced technology, but there’s a lot more to Japan than its urban landscapes.
+The stunning spectacle of Mount Fuji, the magnificent sight of Arashiyama bamboo Forest, the many temples and gardens, and the magnificent rugged mountains make Japan an ideal destination for nature lovers all year round.

-They make cartooned versions of everything, they make plastic food look incredible, they have the weirdest flavors of food ever, they have bizarre and strangely addictive music videos.
-They invented banana slipcase, square watermelons, baby mops and cuddle pillows.
-They have toilets that talk to you, blow dry your bum, and even play music for you (both to relax and mask) while you do your business.
+Japanese people create cartoon-ed versions of everything and make plastic food look incredible.
+They have the most unique flavors of food ever, and strangely addictive music videos.
+They invented banana slipcases, square watermelons, baby mops, and cuddle pillows.
+They have toilets that talk to you, blow-dry your bum, and even play music for you (both to relax and mask) while you do your business.

 Yep, that was a weird moment.

 As much as Tokyo rush hour sucked, I do miss being able to commute all around the city and country by train.
 Also, I really appreciated the punctuality of trains in Japan.
-During my two-week trip, I travelled mostly by local trains and the Shinkansen, and those trains were never late, not once!
+During my trips, I used to travel mostly by local trains and Shinkansens, and those were never late, not once.

-Imagine being in a place where if a train is due to arrive at 8.30, it actually pulls in at 8.29 and 40 seconds and leaves at 8.30.
-Still freaks me out, but in a great way of course.
+Imagine being in a place where if a train is due to arrive at 8.30, it actually pulls in at 8.29 and leaves at 8.30.
+Still freaks me out but in a great way of course.

-Japan has a kawaii (cute) culture, and it’s getting cuter all the time, even right now.
+Japan has a kawaii (cute) culture, and it’s getting cuter by the minute.
 Almost all major companies in Japan have a cute mascot that represents the company.
 Even the Japanese police force has a mascot!
 Sociologists say that it’s “escapism”, a tendency to escape from daily reality or routine by indulging in daydreaming and fantasy.
 Artists say it’s one of the Japanese aesthetic ideals.
 The simple truth is that Japanese people just like cute stuff.

-Japanese people all just seem to be little rays of sunshine.
-They’re polite, they’re gracious and they somehow remember your name after only meeting you once (I so do not have the same talent), and they’re always fun to talk to!
+They’re polite, they’re gracious and they somehow remember your name after only meeting you once (I so do not have the same talent).
 The language barrier is difficult at times, but they will do ANYTHING to help you.
 I’ve met some great people and having to leave them so soon indefinitely was the hardest part about leaving.

-Honestly, I’ve left out so many mind blowing things that you are missing out on experiencing by not visiting Japan.
-Its 17 UNESCO World Heritage Sites, its unique fashion sense, Tokyo night-time, wasabi Kit-Kat, Automatic Taxi Doors (?).
-But honestly, I have to say that what most inspired me more about Japan was experiencing a culture that demands perfection.
+Honestly, I’ve left out so many mind-blowing things that you are missing out on experiencing by not visiting Japan.
+Its 17 UNESCO World Heritage Sites, unique fashion sense, Tokyo night-time, wasabi Kit-Kat, and Automatic Taxi Doors (?).
+But honestly, I have to say that what most inspired me about Japan was experiencing a culture that demands perfection.